tannerdolby/stringtable-web/README.md

 To use the power of ESLint for code analysis on any JavaScript file.
 Open a terminal or bash and run: `eslint filename.js` or with npm: `npm run lint`.

-## Deployment
-No need for live deployment, as its a small example app showcasing common string variations.

 ## Built With
 * Node - JavaScript runtime for Server side JS
 * JavaScript - Client side JavaScript